ekuiter/torte/README.md

 curl -s https://ekuiter.github.io/torte/ | sh

 # ... or a specific experiment
-curl -s https://ekuiter.github.io/torte/ | sh -s - linux-single
+curl -s https://ekuiter.github.io/torte/ | sh -s - linux-recent
 ```

 By default, this will install torte into the `torte` directory; all experiment data will be stored in the directories `input` and `output` in your working directory.

 The first command above runs the [default experiment](experiments/default.sh), which extracts, transforms, and analyzes the feature model of BusyBox 1.36.0 as a demonstration.
-For other predefined experiments (e.g., `linux-single`), see [here](#predefined-experiments); you can also write your own by adapting an experiment file.
+For other predefined experiments (e.g., `linux-recent`), see [here](#predefined-experiments); you can also write your own by adapting an experiment file.

 **Further Tips**